 4. Build a landing page

 Your Facebook ad is useless without a link that takes prospects to the next step.
-You will want to create this link by building a unique web page where users can take advantage of the killer offer you’re advertising.
+To create this link, you should build a unique web page where users can take advantage of the killer offer you’re advertising.

 But just because someone clicks your link doesn’t mean they will automatically buy or enter your sales funnel.
-Your landing page will need to take over the job of convincing them to share their information or take the right next step.
+Your landing page must convince them to share their information or take the right next step.

 Good copy is vital here.
-You’ll also want to include testimonials, and maybe a small blurb about you and your business.
+You should also include testimonials and a short blurb about yourself and your business.

-And of course, you’ll need to include the button or form where users can enter their information for your offer.
-For a downloadable freebie, just ask for an email and a first name.
-If offering a free personal training session use some kind of typeform to pre-qualify leads.
+Of course, you’ll need to include the button or form where users can enter their information to receive your offer.
+For a downloadable freebie, ask for an email and a first name.
+If you’re offering a free personal training session, use a Typeform to pre-qualify leads.

 Steal this Personal Training Consultation TypeForm template for FREE